vaderlock/money-management-tool/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Must have node downloaded on your device!

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.